dmlc/dgl/docs/source/env_var.rst

     * Values: String (default='pytorch')
     * The backend deep learning framework for DGL.
     * Choices:
         * 'pytorch': use PyTorch as the backend implementation.
+        * 'tensorflow': use Apache TensorFlow as the backend implementation.
         * 'mxnet': use Apache MXNet as the backend implementation.

 Data Repository